SoCal TMJ & Headache — Los Angeles

 The Diagnostic Resolution

-A Board Qualified Orofacial Pain Specialist performs a comprehensive diagnosis using DC/TMD criteria, on-site CBCT imaging, and quantitative sensory testing.
-The answer is identified.
-Treatment is directed at the confirmed source.
+A Board Qualified Orofacial Pain Specialist performs a comprehensive classification using DC/TMD criteria, on-site CBCT imaging, and quantitative sensory testing.
+The root cause is identified.
+Treatment is directed at the confirmed diagnosis.

 Specialized Scope